-Most Important: If you want to use a website that host videos, you must select a ffmpeg hosting because normal will not support video hosting and will make alot of issues in website.
+Most Important: If you want to use a website that host videos, you must select a ffmpeg hosting because normal will not support video hosting and will make a lot of issues in a website.

 Shared, VPS, dedicated or managed hosting?

-When you go to sign-up for hosting, one of the first things you’ll be asked is whether you’d like to buy shared, VPS (which stands for Virtual Private Server), dedicated or managed hosting.
+When you go to sign-up for hosting, one of the first things you’ll be asked is whether you’d like to buy shared, VPS (which stands for Virtual Private Server), dedicated or managed to host.

-Often overlooked, web hosting is one of the key component of every successful website.
+Often overlooked, web hosting is one of the key components of every successful website.
 Choosing the best web hosting for your needs can improve your SEO and increase sales.